Hypfer/Valetudo/docs/_pages/installation/dreame.md

     We will then look into what is required for your config value.
     <br/><br/>
     Be aware that it may take some time, as we do that in our free time beside working regular jobs and having other life things going on.
-    You will know that it is done once the dustbuilder doesn't reject your config value anymore.<br/>
+    You will know that it is done once the dustbuilder doesn't reject your config value anymore.
+Just try it again every few days.<br/>
     Thank you for being patient.
   </p>
 </div>